microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipalSynchronizationJob.md

 # New-MgServicePrincipalSynchronizationJob

 ## SYNOPSIS
-Create new synchronization job with a default synchronization schema.
-The job is created in a disabled state.
-Call Start job to start synchronization.
+Create new navigation property to jobs for servicePrincipals

 ## SYNTAX